SeHCAT Test

 Preparation

-You can eat and drink as normal before your appointment.
+You can continue to eat and drink as normal before your appointment.

 If you take medication called colesevelam, colestyramine or colestipol you must not take it the day before or day of your appointment.
 You will not be able to take it again until after the test is completed on day seven as it will give a false result.
 You can take all your other medication as normal.